scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 a strong mathematical modeling foundation.
 Undergraduate engineering students, despite having taken many mathematics courses, are often intimidated by the math they find in communications and signals processing course work.
 I cannot make the math go away, but good maodeling tools make learning and problem solving fun and exciting.
-I have found, and hopefully this paper shows you that Python/IPython, and the notebook are examples of good mathematical modeling tools.
+I have found, and hopefully this paper shows, that IPython notebooks are valuable mathematical modeling tools.
 The case studies show that IPython notebook offers a means for students of all levels to explore and gain understanding of difficult engineering concepts.

 The use of open-source software is increasing and cannot be overlooked in higher education.
 Python is readily accessible by anyone.
 It is easy to share libraries and notebooks to foster improved communication between students and faculty members; between researchers, engineers, and collaborators.
-IPython and the IPython notebook standout in large part due to the enthusiasm of the scientific Python developer community.
+IPython and the IPython notebook stand out in large part due to the enthusiasm of the scientific Python developer community.

 What lies ahead is exciting.
 What comes to mind immediately is getting other faculty on-board.
 I am optimistic and